cyrizon/r-clustering-variables/Documentation.md

 #### Fit
 ##### Description
-Fit the K-means model on variables.
+Fits the K-means model on variables.
-Premptively test each the arguments and generates an error message in the apppropriate case  : X must be a data.frame or a matrix, all the variables must be numeric, X must not contain missing values and K must be between 2 and the number of variables in X.
+Premptively tests each the arguments and generates an error message in the apppropriate case  : X must be a data.frame or a matrix, all the variables must be numeric, X must not contain missing values and K must be between 2 and the number of variables in X.
-Prepare the data by normalizing, so all variables are comparable.
+Prepares the data by normalizing, so all variables are comparable.
-Compute the distance matrix between variables, either based on the correlation or the euclidean method (depending on the parameter used).
+Computes the distance matrix between variables, either based on the correlation or the euclidean method (depending on the parameter used).

 The function uses mutli-starts for stability, with a first center determined randomly.
 The function then uses the LLOYD-MAX algorithm for K-Means for the assignment of the variables to the clusters and their updates, before storing the best results.